Tidal Wave (2009 film): Plot

 Hwi notices that the Sea of Japan (known as the East Sea in Korea) is displaying similar activity to what was observed in the Indian Ocean five years prior.
 Despite his warnings, the Disaster Prevention Agency assures him that South Korea is at no risk, but a large megatsunami forms because of a landslide near Japan and starts to travel towards Busan, where millions of beachgoers are vacationing.
 Calculating the speed of the megatsunami, Hwi concludes that Busan residents have only 10 minutes to escape.
-A short earthquake (a minor aftershock) hits Busan before the sea starts receding from the shore, causing mass hysteria as people notice an upcoming tsunami.
+A short earthquake (a minor aftershock) hits Busan before the trough of the wave reaches the shore, which causes the sea to start receding from the shore, causing mass hysteria as people notice an upcoming tsunami.
 Thousands run for their lives before the wave reaches Haeundae and continues into Busan.
 Dong-choon, Seung-hyun, his grandmother and others on the Gwangan Bridge are swept away by the sea.
+The height of this bridge is 116 m tall, with the wave's height reaching around 130 m tall.

 Eok-jo and Dong-choon's mother are in the streets and attempt to escape as they see the wave approaching nearby.
 The tsunami hits the city, drowning several thousands.

 A telephone pole collapses, electrocuting everyone in the water.
 Yeon-hee escapes, but Man-sik nearly loses his life, until Eok-jo shows up and sacrifices himself to save Man-sik, before being drifted away by the currents.
 Dong-choon awakens on the bridge, but when he tries and fails to light a cigarette and subsequently discards the lighter out of frustration, it falls into petrol leaking from a tanker, causing an explosion that severs the bridge in half, sending shipping containers flying into buildings on the shore.

 Hyeong-sik jumps from a rescue helicopter and saves Hee-mi in the sea.
 When Hyeong-sik and Joon-ha are together on the rope, Hyeong-sik realizes the rope is about to break, and only one can go up to the helicopter.
 He cuts the connected rope and falls into the violent sea.
 The elevator Yoo-jin is trapped in floods with water, and she talks in tears to her daughter Ji-min on her phone.
 A worker saves Yoo-jin.
 On the roof, she meets Ji-min and Hwi.
 The two help their daughter get on a crowded rescue helicopter.
 Before the helicopter leaves, Hwi reveals to his daughter that he is her biological father.
-Yoo-jin and Hwi hug each other before another megatsunami kills them.
+Yoo-jin and Hwi hug each other before another megatsunami kills them, with the same height as the first wave.